mdave16/mdave16.github.io/_posts/2016-06-17-more-python-learning.md

   - Warwick
   - Soft Mathematics
 ---
-Follow-up to Learning Python in a new way from Mayur's blog
+Follow-up to Learning Python in a new way

 So far i've got fairly far with PythonChallenge and it's been good fun discovering all these modules and aspects of python i didn't previously know about.